FryerTuck/anon/README.md

 In a "real-world" scenario, even though one would expect a visitor's web-browser to be **modern** and has JavaScript enabled, this is not guaranteed -and could cause your website to show up broken.

-Anon tests this for you automatically with every visitor -and if all is ***not well*** it informs the visitor to either upgrade to a modern browser, or enable JavaScript -before your website is shown.
+Anon tests browser-compatibility for you automatically with every visitor -and if all is ***not well*** it informs the visitor to either upgrade to a modern browser, or enable JavaScript -before your website is shown.
 This guarantees your website will show as advertised, so you don't have to worry about that.
 This whole process takes a fraction of a second, but solves a lot of issues regarding delivery and security -right from the start; and of course, "good-bots" are not exposed to this at all.

 ![NoJavaScript](https://i.imgur.com/C67pGAP.png)
->*screenshot - a human visitor's JavaScript is turned off .. yes it's not pretty, you can customize it if you want to*
+>*screenshot - a human visitor's JavaScript is turned off .. yes it's not "pretty", but you can customize it*

 I can almost hear you thinking "but what about web services and API's?"<br>
 Anon detects several "interfaces".
 If a visitor shows up as one who expects an "API-like" response, then it is treated as an API and gets a response accordingly, though Anon has built-in API support, so you can generate API-keys and either give (or sell) these to your clients.
 There is more to this, but this intro-demographic is supposed to be "non-technical", keep going, you're doing great!